pgvibe/pgvibe/packages/client/README.md

 ### PostgreSQL-Native Design

-ZenQ is built specifically for PostgreSQL, allowing us to:
+pgvibe is built specifically for PostgreSQL, allowing us to:

 - **Leverage Full PostgreSQL Power**: Direct access to JSONB, arrays, CTEs, window functions, and more
 - **Optimize for PostgreSQL**: No generic SQL abstraction overhead